h2oai/h2o-2/h2o-docs/source/datascience/naivebayes.rst

 and predicting the class with the highest probability.

-It is possible that predictions sets contain features not origninally seen in the training set.
+It is possible that predictions sets contain features not originally seen in the training set.
 When this occurs the maximum likelihood estimates for these features will predict a probability of 0 for all cases of y.

-Laplace smoothing allows a model to predict on out of training data features by adjusting the maximim likelihood estimates to be:
+Laplace smoothing allows a model to predict on out of training data features by adjusting the maximum likelihood estimates to be:

 :math:`\phi_{j|y=1}= \frac{\Sigma_{i}^m 1(x_{j}^{(i)}=1 \ \bigcap y^{i} = 1) \: + \: 1}{\Sigma_{i=1}^{m}(y^{(i)}=1 \: + \: 2}`